messagedigital/cog-mothership-voucher/readme.md

 ## Todo

-- New cogule for vouchers
-- New payment method for voucher
 - Model(s) for voucher
 	- authorship data + expiry + used
 	- gift voucher is always ONE currency